CharlyCst/softcore-rs/readme.md

 It is important to choose the version 0.17.1 [link](https://ocaml.org/p/libsail/0.17.1) of libsail, otherwise the code won't compile.

+### Current semantic violations

+> Throwing an error implies a direct panic in rust.
+Virt-sail doesn't support the try catch semantic currently.

 ### Example Usage

 You can generate a few examples by running: